srinithas9/VoiceFlow-SQL-Analysis/README.md

 ### Main Business Question

 > **Does a higher number of interactions necessarily mean better business outcomes for VoiceFlow customers?**

-To investigate this, a dummy dataset was created and analyzed using SQL to identify patterns across customers, interaction outcomes, interaction types, and time periods.

 ---